flashbots/system-api/README.md

 All API endpoints can be protected with HTTP Basic Auth.

 The API endpoints are initially unauthenticated, until a secret is configured either via file or via API.
-If the secret is configured via API, the SHA256 hash is be stored in a file (specified in the config file) to enable basic auth protection across restarts.
+If the secret is configured via API, the salted SHA256 hash is be stored in a file (specified in the config file) to enable basic auth protection across restarts.